 Plan Check & Review

 Begin and continue with this Division.
-Plans submitted after permits obtained and checked for code compliance.
+Plans are submitted after permits are obtained and checked for code compliance.
 Changes or CFPD comments are made based on the California Fire Codes, International Code Council (ICC) 2007.

 Fire Sprinkler Systems

-The best defense are the best-prepared offenses, the best defensible structures are those equipped with automatic sprinkler protection.
+The best defense is the best-prepared offenses, the best defensible structures are those equipped with automatic sprinkler protection.
 The fire department is preparing a city ordinance requiring new construction to comply with NFPA 13R sprinkler systems.